It all started in 1590...

 Her forthcoming novel is set in a little town called North Berwick, Scotland, in the year 1590.
 Titled, The Witches of East Lothian, it explores how three women, just living the lives they were given, became targets for the strange human need to find scapegoats to appease the hysteria of religious fervor and economic insecurity...in much the same way our current era seems to be culminating in a similar atmosphere.

-Born in Berkley, California, raised in Rorschach, Switzerland, Gabrielle returned to the States to pursue a degree in French Literature from U.N.L.V.
+Gabrielle was born in Berkley, California and raised in Rorschach, in the German part of Switzerland.
+Having moved there at the age of nine, she rebelled against the requirement to learn German by deciding to study French as well.
+This joint study of French and German continued for over ten years.
+Gabrielle returned to the United States at nineteen to go to college.
+She eventually got her degree in French Literature from U.N.L.V.
 To make the culture shock even more pronounced, she gravitated towards the work she had been doing to put herself through school: body work specializing in enhancing the athletic performance of horse and rider teams in competition.
-During that time, she spent 10 years writing for national publications and smaller, more specialized publications including The Horse, Anvil Magazine, Iron Works Magazine, and two years crafting interviews about the nature of embodied learning for the Feldenkrais Guild® publication, Sensibility, to document the experiences of the first generation of practitioners who trained directly under Dr. Moshe Feldenkrais.
+During that time, before the advent of the internet, when there was still money to be made as a freelance magazine writer, she spent 10 years writing for national publications and smaller, more specialized publications including The Horse, Anvil Magazine, Iron Works Magazine.
+Additionally, she spent two years crafting interviews for the Feldenkrais Guild® publication, Sensibility, about the nature of embodied learning.
+Her intention was to document the experiences of the first generation of practitioners who trained directly under Dr. Moshe Feldenkrais before they died.
 She has also been a blogger specializing in writing about the Feldenkrais Method® with respect to it’s larger implications on the nature of reality, perception and identity.